Alzheimer’s End of Life Care: Improving Quality of Life

 Practical Tips for Implementing Palliative Care in Alzheimer’s

-Practical strategies for implementing end-of-life services in the management of degenerative cognitive disorders have been found to be crucial for the of patients and caregivers.
+Practical strategies for implementing end-of-life services in the management of degenerative cognitive disorders have been found to be crucial for the well-being of patients and caregivers.

 To achieve the best results, these strategies should include both support for caregivers and effective communication techniques.